-This past Monday, the United States celebrated the life of civil rights and labor rights activist Dr. Martin Luther King, Jr. MLK day is a national holiday, and for that reason, the university where I teach was closed.
+On the third Monday in January, the United States celebrates the life of civil rights and labor rights activist Dr. Martin Luther King, Jr. MLK day is a national holiday, and for that reason, the university where I teach is closed.

 Rather than cancel class, I elected to hold an optional (UC don’t fire me please) lecture for the students about the state of the tech industry, the role of a technologist in activism, and what technologists can (and should) learn from Dr. Martin Luther King, Jr.’s work.

-Several students attended the lecture and asked fantastic questions.
-I cannot share the lecture recording with the public for student privacy reasons, but a couple of folks have encouraged me to share the lecture notes.
-Here they are.
+I cannot share recordings of this lecture with the public (FERPA rules), but here are the lecture notes and associated resources.
+Runtime on this lesson plan is ~2 hours.
 Some things to note about how I compile and present material on civil rights and antiracist topics to my students:

 - I cannot speak on behalf of a marginalized community to which I do not belong, so I try to source the work of BIPOC (see links below).

-- There are lots and lots of people who are more experts than me on this area who could deliver a better, more informed version of this lecture.
+- There are lots of people wit more expertise than me on this area who could deliver a more informed version of this lecture.
 But I am these students’ teacher: I have a relationship with them, and they listen to me.
 Therefore, I give the lecture.
-The fact that I give the lecture does not mean I think I am an expert on this topic or I think I could do it better than someone else.
+The fact that I give the lecture does not mean I think I am an expert on this topic.

 OK, without further ado: the lecture notes (fleshed out in a couple of places to summarize what I said to the students, but still very much in outline format):